 The YubiKey NEO can be used for securing access to a wide range of applications, including remote access and VPN, password managers, computer login, FIDO U2F login (Gmail, GitHub, Dropbox, etc) content management systems, popular online services, and much more.
 Find out more about the range of open source and enterprise solutions on our YubiKey for Business and YubiKey for Individuals pages.

 Special YubiKey NEO Features

-- Works across Windows, Mac, Linux, major browsers and Android NFC phones and tablets
+- Works on Microsoft Windows, Mac OS X, Linux operating systems; major browsers; and Android NFC phones and tablets

-- Supports multiple authentication protocols, including Yubikey OTP, Smart Card and FIDOAlliance U2F
+- Supports multiple authentication protocols, including Yubico OTP, smart card, and FIDO U2F

-- Mobile authentication through NFC contactless technology (NDEF type 4), works with Android and other devices (NEO only)
+- Mobile authentication through NFC contactless technology (NDEF type 4), works with Android and other devices (YubiKey NEO only)

-- Hardware secure elements secure your encryption keys
+- Hardware secure elements guard your encryption keys

 Integrate YubiKey NEO Support